This page is being updated

 When you use customs procedure 6122, provide the following details in the Customs Clearance Service or through message exchange:

-• additional procedure code 999
+• customs procedure

 • preference code